 The Puget Sound Gateway Program has approximately $2.69 billion in funding from four sources:

 When driving through the Wapato Way roundabout, drivers have a few options.
-Drivers can Drivers can enter the roundabout from either SR 99 or Wapato Way East and then travel in one of three directions: South on SR 99, north on SR 99 or onto Wapato Way East.
-The following graphics depicts some of the most common routes through the Wapato Way roundabout.
+Drivers can enter the roundabout from either SR 99 or Wapato Way East and then travel in one of three directions: South on SR 99, north on SR 99 or onto Wapato Way East.
+The following graphics depict some of the most common routes through the Wapato Way roundabout.

 Important roundabout tips